 It is possible to protect people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
-As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL making a Prevent Referral.
+As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may need help or protection.
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the DSL making a Pervent Referral.